lamzaone/gtav-external-triggerbot/README.md

 - Undetected
 - Completely external

+Remaining unnoticed by anti-cheat systems and similar measures **doesn't** justify or encourage cheating in multiplayer games.

   The script checks the color of the pixel in the middle of the screen while you hold down rightclick.

   If an enemy NPC/player walks in front of it, the color changes to a dark red, which the script detects, and then sends clicks in random bursts.